 Taking advantage of its recently-acquired consultative status at the United Nations, GNRD is due to hold a follow-up meeting on the same topic next week, but this time at the UN’s Geneva headquarters, on the sidelines of the Human Rights Council’s 29th session.

-According to a French-language publication, Afrique Asie, the February conference was financed notably businessmen who included Mohammed Dahlan.
+According to a French-language publication, Afrique Asie, the February conference was financed by businessmen who included Mohammed Dahlan.

 Earlier this week a paragraph in Daily News Egypt referred to links between GNRD president Loai Deeb and Dahlan.
 It didn’t name Dahlan but gave plenty of clues: